Why Dads Are Being Diagnosed With Delivery Room PTSD - Baby Chick

 Even during a “routine” birth, many men report that they felt unsure about their role in labor or helpless at their inability to support their partner who was experiencing pain.5 However, in traumatic births, this lack of control or ability to “help” can be magnified, with some men reporting feeling “alienated” or a spectator, isolated or excluded by the health care staff who were prioritizing the health of partner/child and trying to push down or hide their distress.6

 As more men enter the labor rooms, they become more exposed to the rollercoaster of childbirth.
-Even for routine births, it can be distressing to feel alone, unsure of how to help their partner in pain, or feeling like their own worries and stress aren’t important because they aren’t the one birthing.
+Even for routine births, it can be distressing to feel alone, unsure of how to help their partner during labor or feel like their own worries and stress aren’t important because they aren’t the ones birthing.
 Although the research is still relatively new, it indicates that a traumatic birth can affect men, resulting in delivery room PTSD, just as much as their partners.
 As one of the primary supports for the mother post-delivery.
 It is integral that men’s mental health and coping are taken care of (as well as mothers).
 This will be for their own benefit and the influence this can have on their relationships and the recovery/well-being of their partner.

 Share